shyampurk/dogtracker/AppUI/README.md

 ### Limitations

 1. The image size should not exceed 2 MB.
-2. Error messages for image upload, XHR and invalid dog breed are alerted as "Image not found"
+2. Error messages for image upload, XHR and invalid dog breed are alerted as "Unknown Dog Breed"
 3. The auth token for object storage is valid for one day.